smabbasht/Github-Workshops/README.md

 ## Attendees:
-Drop in your names and github usernames so that we all could interact, learn and follow each other, I am putting my name and username for initialization:
+Drop in your names and github usernames (with hyperlink to your profile) so that we all could interact, learn and follow each other, I am putting my name and username for initialization:
-- Syed M. ABbas Haider Taqvi, @smabbasht
+- Syed M. Abbas Haider Taqvi, [@smabbasht](github.com/smabbasht)